AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-loss-azure-region.md

 #### Geo-Restore

-[Geo-Restore](/documentation/articles/sql-database-recovery-using-backups/#geo-restore) is also available with Basic, Standard, and Premium databases.
+[Geo-Restore](../sql-database/sql-database-recovery-using-backups.md#geo-restore) is also available with Basic, Standard, and Premium databases.
 It provides the default recovery option when the database is unavailable because of an incident in the region where your database is hosted.
 Similar to Point-In-Time Restore, Geo-Restore relies on database backups in geo-redundant Azure Storage.
 It restores from the geo-replicated backup copy, and therefore is resilient to the storage outages in the primary region.
-For more information, see [Restore an Azure SQL Database or failover to a secondary](/documentation/articles/sql-database-disaster-recovery/).
+For more information, see [Restore an Azure SQL Database or failover to a secondary](../sql-database/sql-database-disaster-recovery.md).

 #### Active Geo-Replication

-[Active Geo-Replication](/documentation/articles/sql-database-geo-replication-overview/) is available for all database tiers.
+[Active Geo-Replication](../sql-database/sql-database-geo-replication-overview.md) is available for all database tiers.
 It's designed for applications that have more aggressive recovery requirements than Geo-Restore can offer.
 By using Active Geo-Replication, you can create up to four readable secondaries on servers in different regions.
 You can initiate failover to any of the secondaries.
 In addition, Active Geo-Replication can be used to support the application upgrade or relocation scenarios, as well as load balancing for read-only workloads.
-For details, see [Configure Active Geo-Replication](/documentation/articles/sql-database-geo-replication-portal/) and [Fail over to the secondary database](/documentation/articles/sql-database-geo-replication-failover-portal/).
-For details on designing and implementing applications and application upgrade's without downtime, see [Application design for cloud disaster recovery using Active Geo-Replication in SQL Database](/documentation/articles/sql-database-designing-cloud-solutions-for-disaster-recovery/) and [Managing rolling upgrades of cloud applications using SQL Database Active Geo-Replication](/documentation/articles/sql-database-manage-application-rolling-upgrade/).
+For details, see [Configure Active Geo-Replication](../sql-database/sql-database-geo-replication-portal.md) and [Fail over to the secondary database](../sql-database/sql-database-geo-replication-failover-portal.md).
+For details on designing and implementing applications and application upgrade's without downtime, see [Application design for cloud disaster recovery using Active Geo-Replication in SQL Database](../sql-database/sql-database-designing-cloud-solutions-for-disaster-recovery.md) and [Managing rolling upgrades of cloud applications using SQL Database Active Geo-Replication](../sql-database/sql-database-manage-application-rolling-upgrade.md).

 ### SQL Server on Azure Virtual Machines

 Various options are available for recovery and high availability for SQL Server 2012 (and later) that run in an Azure Virtual Machines deployment.
-For more information, see [High availability and disaster recovery for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-high-availability-dr/).
+For more information, see [High availability and disaster recovery for SQL Server in Azure Virtual Machines](../virtual-machines/windows/sql/virtual-machines-windows-sql-high-availability-dr.md).

 ## <a name="other-azure-platform-services"></a> Other Azure platform services

 When attempting to run your cloud service in multiple Azure regions, you must consider the implications for each of your dependencies.
 In the following sections, the service-specific guidance assumes that you must use the same Azure service in an alternate Azure datacenter.
 This involves both configuration and data-replication tasks.

-> [AZURE.NOTE]
+> [!NOTE]
 > In some cases, these steps can help to mitigate a service-specific outage rather than an entire datacenter event.
 From the application perspective, a service-specific outage might be just as limiting and would require temporary migration of the service to an alternate Azure region.
 >
 >

 ### Azure Service Bus

 Azure Service Bus uses a unique namespace that does not span Azure regions.
 So the first requirement is to setup the necessary service bus namespaces in the alternate region.
 However, there are also considerations for the durability of the queued messages.
 There are several strategies for replicating messages across Azure regions.
-For the details on these replication strategies and other disaster recovery strategies, see [Best practices for insulating applications against Service Bus outages and disasters](/documentation/articles/service-bus-outages-disasters/).
-For other availability considerations, see [Service Bus (Availability)](/documentation/articles/resiliency-technical-guidance-recovery-local-failures/#other-azure-platform-services).
+For the details on these replication strategies and other disaster recovery strategies, see [Best practices for insulating applications against Service Bus outages and disasters](../service-bus-messaging/service-bus-outages-disasters.md).
+For other availability considerations, see [Service Bus (Availability)](./resiliency-technical-guidance-recovery-local-failures.md#other-azure-platform-services).

 ### Azure App Service